d7networks/direct7-nodejs-sdk/README.md

 You can get your API token from the Direct7 dashboard.
 If you don't have an account yet, you can create one for free.

+### Supported nodejs versions

+The SDK supports node 18 and higher.

 ### Supported APIs

 As of now, the SDK supports the following APIs: